defenseunicorns/leapfrogai/website/content/en/docs/dev-with-lfai-guide/dev_guide.md

 ### Running Chat Completions

-Now that you have a client created, you can utilize it (with LeapfrogAI on the backend) to handle basic chat completion requests:
+Now that you have a client created, you can utilize it to handle basic chat completion requests:

 ```python
 ... # using the same code from above